mikepsinn/think-bynumbers-jekyll/_posts/2013-06-25-why-think-by-numbers.md

   </ul>

   <p>
-    We&#8217;re damn lucky that CEO&#8217;s aren&#8217;t elected by popular vote.
+    We're damn lucky that CEO's aren't elected by popular vote.
 If the public got to decide who ran Microsoft, I would be typing this sentence on a typewriter.
   </p>

   <h2>